 Motherhood can be pretty tricky for moms in carving some much needed alone time that has nothing to do with prepping and cleaning from the usual norm.
-I was in desperate need of some alone time after sharing myself with four busy kiddos, and as being a teacher of active middle schoolers.
+I was in desperate need of some alone time after sharing myself with four busy kiddos, and as being a teacher of active middle school students.
 I found myself at a lost when I started the engine of my car looking back to see no one was with me in asking myself, ” Ugh, What do I do now? ” I later enjoyed my makeup free, tennis shoes wearing, comfy dress, and carefree mom day out.

 Why The Guilt?

 I don’t know why we feel so guilty in taking time to replenish our spirits for self-care.
 I know many “mommy friends” who share with me as I do with them at times the need to be alone just for a second to regroup.
 Most mothers are natural nurturers, and we tend to give back in so many ways to our loved ones that when we have a moment’s switch up from what we are naturally programmed by God to do we find ourselves at a lost or feeling guilty.
 The truth is, in order to give in our fullest we have to have time to replenish our mind, body, and spirit to be at our best for those we love in not entering in the martyrdom of resentful bitterness.
 Yes, many of us can operate from the “overflow”, but even a well needs water to enter in so that it can give out to those in need of thirst.

 Not On Call